Stop! Your Lease Extension in Wolverley Could Be FREE

 Wolverley property with a lease extension has roughly the same value as a freehold

-It is generally considered that a residential leasehold with in excess of 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.
+It is generally considered that a residential leasehold with in excess of 100 years remaining is worth roughly the same as a freehold.
+Where an further ninety years added to any lease with more than 30 years left, the property will be equivalent in value to a freehold for decades to come.

 Lender Requirement